signature-ip-ai/inoculator-user-guide/source/targetconfiguration.rst

 **Max Outstanding Reads** – The number of allowed outstanding reads limited to help manage the bandwidth.

 **Out of Order Transaction** – Toggle button where user can enable or disable out of order transactions.
 This setting will only appear in AXI3 and AXI4-Full bus protocols.

+**Exclusive Access** – This parameter is a toggle button where user can enable or disable the Exclusive Access function.
+Default is disabled.
+When enabled, user must input the ‘Exclusive Access LUT Size’.
+This parameter is configurable only using AXI3 and AXI4-Full bus protocols.

+**Exclusive Access LUT Size** – This input field is displayed when ‘Exclusive Access’ is enabled.
+User can input from 2 to 256 as the size.

+**Aligned Addresses** – This parameter is displayed for all target devices except in SIG-NATIVE devices.

 **Read Data Delay** – This setting is only available in ‘SRAM’ Bus Protocol.
 Time interval to set for a read request.
 User can choose either 1 or 2.